-We now have two JSON files, one for the current channel configuration, config.json, and one for the desired channel configuration modified_anchor_config.json.
-Next we convert each of these back into protobul format and calculate the delta between the two.
+We now have two JSON files, one for the current channel configuration, config.json, and one for the desired channel configuration modified\anchor\config.json.
+Next we convert each of these back into protobuf format and calculate the delta between the two.